flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 * Banker wins with 2 cards totaling 6, SBO payout players at a rate of 12:1
 * All other result, Players lose.

+Question: List the possible outcomes of Fortune Six
+Answer:
+* Banker wins with a total point count of six: In this case, the 'Fortune Six' wager wins, paying out at specific odds (usually 20:1).
+* Banker doesn't win with a total point count of six: In this scenario, the 'Fortune Six' wager fails, and the player loses the bet amount."

+Question: What are the differences between 'Fortune Six' and baccarat?
+Answer: 'Fortune Six' is an additional wager in baccarat, typically betting on whether the banker will win with a total point count of six.
+It's a side bet available in certain baccarat games.

+Question: Demo of Fortune Six
+Answer: Sorry, as an AI text-based assistant, I cannot physically demonstrate the gameplay of baccarat.
+However, 'Fortune Six' is an additional wager available for players to bet on whether the banker will win with a total point count of six.
+If the banker's total point count is six, the 'Fortune Six' bet pays out at specific odds, often around 20:1.
+This bet is separate from the main bets on 'Player,' 'Banker,' or 'Tie' and is an additional option available to players in certain versions or casinos offering this side bet in baccarat.

 Q: What is Tiger Baccarat?
 Ansewer: Tiger Baccarat is a set of up to 5 optional wagers that may be used on a Baccarat table in conjunction with any of the existing optional wagers.
 The 5 Tiger wagers are known as “Tiger”, “Big Tiger”, “Small Tiger”, “Tiger Tie” and “Tiger Pair”.
 Please note that the casino may limit the placement of any or all of the Tiger wagers to those players who also have a Baccarat wager on the Player’s Hand, Banker’s Hand or Tie and will display a sign at the table when this applies.